 - “Issues with the system.
 Multiple excuses for why it wasn’t working.
 Charged for 7 users month after month even after telling support we were only showing 3 active.
 Instead of doing the right thing they argued why it was happening and still wouldn’t assist in fixing the user issue, so they could keep collecting more money.
 Horrible customer service in the end.” — G2

-Other reviewers had issues with the platform not being user-friendly:
+Other reviewers had issues with the virtual phone system not being user-friendly:

 2. Basic call recording and transcriptions are pricey